Vandivier/afterecon/content/2018-10-06-the-goldilocks-diversity-of-christianity.md

 ---
-title: The Goldilocks Diversity of Christianity
+title: "The Goldilocks Diversity of Christianity"
 date: 2018-10-06 14:56:14
 author: John Vandivier
 ---